juliema/Data_Science_For_Biology_II/Part.0_CourseIntro.LinuxReview/Homework_1-Linux_Shell.Refresh.md

 6. Write code that would create a loop to copy all the files in one directory ending in ```.txt``` to another directory.
 Paste the code here.

-7. Write a script with in-line documentation (hint #) to show how to run a python program called find_taxa.py on a set of files ending in ‘.fasta’.
+7. Write a bash script with in-line documentation (hint #) to show how to run a made up python script called 'find_taxa.py' on set of files ending in ‘.fasta’.
 What is the name of your script?
 Type the script here.

 8. From the Hutia_DNA.fasta file tell me how on how many lines do we find the pattern ‘GAGA’.
 What was the code used to find this?